The cough — not the sneeze — deserves the blessing.

 On Seinfeld, Jerry replaces “God bless you” with “You’re so good looking,” which is slightly better but also applies a physical attraction that might not be present.

-Sneezes simply do not require a blessing of any kind.
+Sneezes simply do not require any kind of blessing.

 A cough, on the other hand, is oftentimes a sign of trouble.